vidyasagar2405/animation-with-and-without-MouseCallback/README.md

-# OpenCV-Animation-Project-with-and-without-MouseCallback

-# OpenCV Animations — Particle Orbit & Mouse-Tracking Reptile
+# Particle Orbit & Mouse-Tracking Reptile Animations using OpenCV

 This repository contains two real-time animation demos built using **Python + OpenCV**.
 The goal was to explore interactive rendering, motion physics, particle systems, and kinematic chains using only OpenCV's drawing APIs.